Rich Media

 Eye icon

 Mobile devices play a vital role in our daily lives.
-From waking up, to getting to work, to leisure time at home, we’re constantly reaching for a device, whether it be a smartphone or tablet.
-Here are some interesting findings on how we’re using mobile devices:
+When waking up, getting to work, or even enjoying leisure time at home, we’re constantly reaching for a device - whether it be a smartphone or tablet.
+Here are some interesting findings on how we’re using mobile devices.

-Users aren’t just using one device for all of their needs, but rather, are turning to multiple devices throughout their day to consume content.
-In a study conducted by ComScore, it was found out that we turn to different devices depending on the time of day.
+People aren’t just using one device for all their needs, but instead are turning to multiple throughout their day to consume content.
+In a study conducted by ComScore, it was found out that we turn to different devices depending on the time of day (Source: ComScore)

-Peak activity for our smartphones is at the start of our days and during our commute.
-During the day, we move to a PC (likely because we’re at work) and then the evening sees tablet usage at its peak, with many users reaching for their tablet for entertainment.
-So it becomes even more critical to think about your message across these different devices so that users can engage with your brand throughout their day.
+Peak activity for smartphone usage is at the start of the day and during commute.
+During the day, we move to a PC (likely because we’re at work), and the evening sees tablet usage at its peak, with many users reaching for their tablet for entertainment.
+So, it becomes even more critical to think about your message across these different devices so that users can engage with your brand throughout their day.

 See Also: CREATING AN AWESOME MOBILE PRESENCE - 6 QUESTIONS TO GUIDE YOU